hadeeremadalden/Furni/README.md

 ## Furni Tools

-* full stack project using Djngo
+* full stack project using Django
 * Using models (sqllight database)
 * Using template for FrontEnd
 * Dynamic data from database